tessel/t2-start/webserver.md

 // Listen on port 8080, IP defaults to 192.168.1.101.
 Also accessible through [tessel-name].local
 server.listen(8080);

-// Put a friendly message on the terminal console.log("Server running at http://192.168.1.101:8080/");
+// Put a friendly message in the terminal console.log("Server running at http://192.168.1.101:8080/");

 {% endhighlight %}